Telecom Surge Protectors

 Telecommunication lines are very often the overlooked "back door" for transients to enter your facility.
 Telecommunication equipment often suffers the highest rate of catastrophic damage to any system within a facility.
-Protecting incoming telecommunications lines and lines running from one building to another is not only prudent, it is an NEC requirement.
+Protecting incoming telecommunications lines and lines running from one building to another is the prudent choice.

 - Terminal Strip, Modular Jack and Punch-down Block Configurations